-And I held a CHS listening session and best practices session in D.C. in July.
+And I held a CHS listening session and best practices session in September.
 In addition to the need for more CHS funding, we heard recommendations on how to improve the way we do business in CHS, such as how we refer patients, negotiate rates, and collect third-party reimbursements.
 I know CHS is a very important topic to Tribes and improving how we do business is a top priority for the IHS.
-We are planning to meet again on October 12 - 13, and the group will make final recommendations after hearing all the input from the consultation.